Authentication

 You can customize the token lifetime:

-Run lpm npmrc again anytime to refresh an expired token.
+Run lpm setup-npmrc again anytime to refresh an expired token.

 CI/CD Authentication